 6 egg whites

-To make this classic birthday cake recipe, sift flour three times with baking powder.
+To begin this vintage birthday cake recipe, sift flour three times with baking powder.
 Cream shortening, add sugar gradually.
 Add the dry ingredients alternately with the milk and flavoring.
 Fold in the stiffly beaten egg whites.

 Color one half of batter pink.
 Place batter in cake pans in alternate strips.